 We are developing BLU-263, an investigational, orally available, potent and highly selective KIT inhibitor, for the treatment of non-advanced SM and other mast cell disorders.
 BLU-263 is designed to have equivalent potency as avapritinib, with low off-target activity and lower penetration of the central nervous system, or CNS, relative to avapritinib based on preclinical data, which we believe will enable development of BLU-263 in a broad population of patients with non-advanced SM, including patients with lower disease burden requiring potentially life-long chronic therapy, and potentially patients with other mast cell disorders.
-In April 2021, we announced positive top-line results from a Phase 1 trial of BLU-263 in healthy volunteers.

-We have recently initiated a Phase 2/3 trial of BLU-263 in patients with non-advanced SM, which we refer to as our HARBOR trial.
+We are evaluating BLU-263 in an ongoing Phase 2/3 trial in patients with non-advanced SM, which we refer to as our HARBOR trial.

-RET-altered Cancers - GAVRETO[®] (pralsetinib)
+RET-altered Cancers - GAVRETO® (pralsetinib)